azimaziz/IIUM_RoadCare/README.md

 - Muhammad Haikal Wijdan bin Rizal (1916771)

 ## Introduction
-Having problems with potholes around the campus?
-With the IIUM RoadCare app, you can report potholes around the campus with a picture and accurate location to smoothen the fixing progress.
+IIUM RoadCare is a handy app for IIUM's students and staff.
+It lets you report potholes on campus quickly.
+Just snap a picture and share the location.
+All reports go to a secure database and show up on a map.
+You can view, add, or remove your reports.
+Admins can sort reports by status and manage them.
+This app makes fixing road problems easier, making the campus better for all.

 ## Objective
 To create a mobile application where students and staff can report road potholes in the IIUM Campus.
 Users can input location, severity, and additional details about the pothole.
 It also has a feature to track the status of reported potholes to provide transparency on when they are scheduled for repair or have been fixed.